COG-UK/docs/accessing-dataviews.md

 * Ocarina will use the link you have provided to request an access token on your behalf, and request the data view.
 * It may take a little while for your data to be ready, Ocarina will check every minute with the message: `[WAIT] Giving Majora a minute to finish task`.
 * When your data is ready, it will be saved to whatever output file you specify with `-o`.
+* **If you are requesting restricted data, it is your responsibility to protect it.
+Save it somewhere secure.
+Do not save it to a location that is group or world readable.**

 This is an experimental feature and can change at any time.
 Please visit `#metadata-apis` if you have questions or trouble.